Owner: Emily McCarthy

 Why working with a stationer over picking them out of a book at or online?

-Working with a stationer is nice because you can customize your invitations to be truly yourclip_image001 own.
+Working with a stationer is nice because you can customize your invitations to be truly your own.
 Ordering from books don't give you the ability to make design details.
 For instance, I had one particular bride and groom who wanted to add initials to a beautiful crown engraved invitation.
 The company couldn't make these changes so they came to me.
 We created a wedding crest including a similar crown and vintage monogram.
 The bride and groom ended up loving these much better because it was truly unique.
 Ordering online is also hard because you can't feel the papers and you don't get the one-on-one attention that you do with a stationer.

 How long would you need to complete the invites?

 The design process can vary depending on printing techniques.
 For flat printing, the design and printing techniques can run up to 2-3 weeks.
-For letterpress, more like 4-5 weeks. clip_image003
+For letterpress, more like 4-5 weeks.

 No comments: